eller kjøp de skickelige platene fra mons.no shop

 Blond og blid

+Some time passing.
 Back on scratch once more.
 The ground is very firm this time.
 The kids.
 They're lovely.
 Smiles.
 And a knowledge you wouldn't think they had.
-(Perfectly normal thinking for a grown person - forgetting what you knew when you were a kid yourself.)
+(Perfectly normal thinking for a grown person, forgetting what you knew when you were a kid yourself.)

-And they're both blondes.
-In Norwegian it is not an compliment when someone is called Blond og billig (Blond and cheapish... eh well, no.), probably elsewhere too, and there's of course lots of blonde-jokes.
+And the kids are both blondes.
+It's not an compliment when someone is called Blond og billig (Blond and cheapish... eh well, no.), and there's of course lots of blonde

 But this isn't a joke.